ARMmbed/mbed-os-5-docs/docs/reference/technology/mesh/quick_start_hw.md

 #### File System

-Thread network stack can save network configurations settings to file system once:
+Thread network stack can write network configuration settings to the file system and read them in the following startup.
+The size of the Thread configuration settings is few thousand bytes.
+Network configuration settings can be stored to the file system when:

-- You enable the file system as instructed in the [Mbed OS storage documentation](https://os.mbed.com/docs/latest/reference/storage.html).
+ 1. You enable the file system as instructed in the [Mbed OS storage documentation](https://os.mbed.com/docs/latest/reference/storage.html).
-- You set the file system root path to the Thread network stack by calling the function `ns_file_system_set_root_path(root-path)`.
-Set the file system root path before starting the Thread stack to read possible configuration settings in the first power up.
+ 1. You set the file system root path to the Thread network stack by calling the function `ns_file_system_set_root_path(root-path)`.
+Do this before starting the Thread stack to read possible configuration settings in the first power up.

-When you have enabled the file system, the Thread stack writes network configuration settings to the file system and reads them in the following startups.
-The size of the Thread configuration settings is a few thousand bytes.

-Depending of the selected file system, the application may need to format the file system before you can use it.
+Depending on the selected file system, the application may need to format the file system before you can use it.

 **Notes:**